erogenousbeef-zz/BigReactors/Roadmap.md

 - Finish the RTG for mid/early-game power
 - Make halfway-decent UIs with better visualizations than just text
 - Actually try to balance power production
+- Make glass have a border when disassembled, no border when assembled

 ### Refactor fuel rods
 - Make them a pseudo-multiblock controlled/rendered by the control rod